inspiremd/Model-generation/README.md

 ## 1_mmgbsa.py
 * This command should only be run after docking.py.
 * Takes the path to a directory where the input coordinates and parameters are saved.
 This should be the output path from the docking.py command.
 * Also takes the nanosecond length of the simulation.
-0 corresponds to an energy minimization. <b> This does not work properly for n != 0.</b>
+0 corresponds to an energy minimization.
 * Output adds to the metrics.csv file
 * Dependencies: OpenMM, numpy, pymbar